Relationship of Donald Trump and Jeffrey Epstein: Falling out (mid-2000s)

 In 2004, Trump and Epstein competed to buy the Maison de L'Amitie at its foreclosure auction.
 Trump outbid Epstein, renovating the house and selling it four years later at a profit.
-Some media reports have described the outbidding as the end of the Trump-Epstein friendship, with phone records indicating that the two ceased communicating after the fact.
-(Nonetheless, shortly after the 2016 election, Trump may have called Jeffrey to chat about his victory, according to Epstein's brother, Mark.)
+Some media reports have described the outbidding as the end of the Trump–Epstein friendship, with phone records indicating that the two ceased communicating after the fact.
+(Nonetheless, shortly after the 2016 election, Trump may have called Epstein to chat about his victory, according to Epstein's brother, Mark.)
 As of Epstein's 2019 arrest, Trump had not confirmed that the bidding caused the end of his friendship with Epstein.
 (Note: In his book Siege: Trump Under Fire, Michael Wolff claims that Epstein (whom he interviewed for his previous book Fire and Fury) knew Trump "had been loaning his name in real estate deals – that is, for an ample fee, Trump would serve as a front man to disguise the actual ownership in a real estate transaction."
-So, after losing the auction, "a furious Epstein, certain that Trump was merely fronting for the real owners, threatened to expose the deal (...)
-But if Epstein knew some of Trump's secrets, Trump knew some of Epstein's. (...)
+So, after losing the auction, "a furious Epstein, certain that Trump was merely fronting for the real owners, threatened to expose the deal ...
+But if Epstein knew some of Trump's secrets, Trump knew some of Epstein's. ...
 Just as the enmity between the two friends increased over the house purchase, Epstein found himself under investigation by the Palm Beach police."
 Wolff reiterated his claim that Trump's purchase of the mansion was likely a money laundering operation and that Epstein believed it was Trump who tipped the police on him, in a July 2025 video posted on Instagram.)

 Epstein was investigated by Palm Beach police in April 2005 for soliciting an underage girl for sexual purposes, leading to a June 2006 indictment by a grand jury of one count of solicitation of prostitution.
-The FBI began investigating in July 2006, and the U.S. Attorney’s Office indicted him in June 2007.
+The FBI began investigating in July 2006, and the U.S. Attorney's Office indicted him in June 2007.
+Michael Reiter, the Palm Beach police chief at the time, said during a 2019 FBI interview that Trump called him in July 2006 and thanked him for "stopping [Epstein]", as "everyone has known he's been doing this".
+According to Reiter, Trump said that Maxwell was Epstein's "operative" and "evil", and suggested that he investigate her.
+Reiter's account contradicts Trump's July 2019 claims that he did not know Epstein was abusing girls.